davpcunn/IEHeaders/README.md

 # IEHeaders

-Rack middleware that adds a response header that keeps Internet Explorer from running in compatability mode
+Rack middleware that adds a HTTP response header so that Internet Explorer will not attempt to load your app in compatability mode

 ## Installation